-Duplicate License -When a duplicate license is obtained, your license will retain the original license expiration date.
-To obtain a duplicate license you must provide 2 proofs of identification (one of which should include person's date of birth) as well as 2 proofs of residential address.
+Duplicate License - When a duplicate license is obtained, your license will retain the original license expiration date.
+To obtain a duplicate license you must provide 2 proofs of identification as well as 2 proofs of residential address.
 Our examiners may question any documents and request additional information for verification of identity.